Strongly disordered Anderson insulator chains with generic two-body interaction: Models and the strength of the true perturbation

 We consider a chain of length $L$ containing $L/2$ spinless fermions, where we assume periodic boundary conditions.
 We discuss the ergodicity of three distinct models of the form~(\ref{def_H_general}), which share the same single-particle part, $H_0$, but have different two-body interaction terms, $H'$.
 In particular, we take

-where $c^{\dagger}_i$ creates a fermion at site $i$, $n_i=c^{\dagger}_i c_i$ and $\epsilon_i$ is a random potential (i.e., the disorder) uniformly distributed in the box $\epsilon_i \in [-W,W]$.
+where $c^{\dagger}_i$ creates a fermion at site $i$, $n_i=c^{\dagger}_i c_i$ and $\epsilon_i$ is a random potential (i.e., the disorder) uniformly distributed within the box $\epsilon_i \in [-W,W]$.
 From this point on, we set $t_h=1$.
-We refer to the model in Eq.~(\ref{H_0}) the Anderson model.
+We refer to the model in Eq.~(\ref{H_0}) as the Anderson model.
 The noninteracting part is diagonal in the Anderson single-particle basis:

 where $n_{\alpha}$ is the particle number operator for the Anderson state $|\alpha \rangle$ with the energy $\varepsilon_{\alpha}$, and $Q_{\alpha}$ are referred to as the Anderson local integrals of motions (shortly, Anderson LIOMs).
 It is convenient to single out the operator density, $h(i)$, of the two-body interaction, and express $H'$ as